LSEG-API-Samples/Example.AppStudio-DSS-TRTH.Javascript.SpreadSMALastIndexComponents/README.md

 # Documentation and Video

 - See PDF file for more elaborate documentation of this sample application
+- See Webex video (.ARF extension) for very short demo of this application
-- See Webex video for complete soup to nuts presentation of this application
+- See coming video for complete soup to nuts walk thru of the code (TBD:  will this be an .MP4 file?)